Citadel Broadcasting: Purchase of ABC Radio

 ABC owned and operated affiliates of Radio Disney and ESPN Radio were not included in the merger agreement.

-In order to comply with FCC ownership limitations, Citadel has sold off 12 of its radio stations.
-Ten of the stations' licenses have been transferred to a newly formed trust company, The Last Bastion Station Trust, LLC.
-The two-station Cortland, New York, cluster was sold off prior to the merger in a separate transaction; WIII was sold to Saga Communications and WKRT (now WYBY) has been given to the Bible Broadcasting Network for free as a tax deductible donation.
+In order to comply with FCC ownership limitations, Citadel sold off 12 of its radio stations.
+Ten of the stations' licenses were transferred to a newly formed trust company, The Last Bastion Station Trust, LLC.
+The two-station Cortland, New York, cluster was sold off prior to the merger in a separate transaction; WIII was sold to Saga Communications, and WKRT (now WYBY) was given to the Bible Broadcasting Network for free as a tax-deductible donation.

+In December 2007, Citadel began broadcasting the morning radio show of shock jock Don Imus, just about six months after he had been fired by CBS for making racist and sexist remarks.

 On June 19, 2008; Arbitron expanded Oklahoma City's market definition allowing Citadel to own five FM stations in the said area, at which time Citadel Broadcasting applied to re-acquire KKWD from The Last Bastion Station Trust, LLC with the Federal Communications Commission (FCC).
 According to FCC documents, KKWD was re-absorbed into Citadel's station portfolio on July 9, 2009.

-On April 2, 2009; the staff of Citadel Broadcasting changed the name of "ABC Radio" to Citadel Media to reflect on its ownership of the major network.
+On April 2, 2009; the staff of Citadel Broadcasting changed the name of "ABC Radio" to Citadel Media to reflect its ownership of the major network.

 In addition to Citadel Media, Citadel owned the Arkansas Radio, Tennessee Titans Radio, Buffalo Bills and the Michigan Talk radio networks.